almedso/slides-rust-4-biz/slides.md

 - Type, Memory & Thread Safety - High functional correctness
 - Syntactic sugar, doc and test - Easy maintainability
 - Batteries included - Ease of integration
+## Take aways
+- Zero Cost Abstractions -> High performance, correctness, maintainability
+- Type, Memory & Thread Safety - High functional correctness
+- Syntactic sugar, doc and test - Easy maintainability
+- Batteries included - Ease of integration
+- Module and crate system - Easy maintainability and reuse

 # Areas of Application

 - Embedded, system programming, application services,
 - Webassembly, data science, machine learning
+- Not for prototyping
+- Mixed environments: Language bindings via ffi/unsafe code

+# Disadvantages

+- Steep learning curve
+  *You argue with the compiler for hours and finally the compiler accepts and all of a sudden the code works and is already clean*
+- No certified compiler yet.

+# Advantages

+- You can focus on the right abstraction for the problem to solve.
+- No waste of time in build tooling, configuration management, SCA, complicated test frameworks, dis-functional documentation.
+- One community driven evolutionary style guide that can be enforced cargo

+# Not touched

+- all language features
+  - (e.g. async await, iterators, streams, memory management, ...)
+- Rust Foundation activities
+  - Cybersecurity working group
+  - Compiler evolution